anzalmohamed/Jot-Application1/README.md

 JOT APP
 =================
-Jot is an application Designed to let its user write down notes, reminders and generally ideas or anything they would require a pen and paper for
+Jot is an application Designed to let its user write down notes, reminders and generally ideas or anything they would require a pen and paper for.

-##The Features of This  Android Note Taking Application is :
+#The Features of This  Android Note Taking Application is :

 1. Firebase Email Authentication
 2. Firebase Anonymous Authentication
 3. Create, Update, Delete Notes